 The cost of the room doesn’t only come with a place to stay, but it also includes many different activities to help you relax and have fun on the island.
 Join other families at the Ohana Disney Movie Nights where you can sit under the stars and watch classic Disney hits at the resort’s outdoor theater.
 If you love to dance, hit up the luau at Starlit Hui or join a pool party with Mickey and his friends.
 The resort also offers free fitness classes to help tone your body and an interactive scavenger hunt on the Menehune Adventure Trail.
 If you want to opt for some of the paid, premium experiences, be sure to sit down with your family before you arrive and plan out exactly how you will budget your money.

-Enroll in Aunty’s Beach House
+Enrol in Aunty’s Beach House

 Aunty’s Beach House is a complimentary kids club for children between the ages of 3 and 12.
 Here, toddlers can play Disney dress-up or do arts and crafts with “Aunty” or head to “Uncle’s side” for interactive game tables, board games, and crafts geared towards older kids.
 There is also an outdoor area with playsets and hula hoops that will keep your children entertained for hours.